-A blog about math, science, and gremlins.
+A blog about science, philosophy, art, and gremlins.

 Reflections on Bell Labs: Part 1